 Separate NHS vacancy data, also published yesterday, revealed England has 36,655 unfilled nursing posts – although this represents a 13% fall from 43,452 the same time last year.

-RCN director for England Mike Adams warned: ‘The government continues to say it is on course to meet the target of 50,000 more nurses, but today’s figures show the vacancy rate for the planned nursing workforce remains stubbornly high.’
+RCN director for England Mike Adams warned: ‘The government continues to say it is on course to meet the target of 50,000 more nurses, but the figures show the vacancy rate for the planned nursing workforce remains stubbornly high.’

 The workforce figures showed that the number of full-time nurses went up by 14,813, from 280,599 to 295,412.
 The number of doctors also rose by 6,257 since 2019 to a record 121,726 over the same time period.